 In addition to exceptional circumstances relating to minimum income requirements, there may be other types of exceptional circumstances that would result in unjustifiably harsh consequences for the applicant or their family if entry clearance or limited leave to remain is not granted on Article 8 grounds.

 Perhaps, the primary consideration is the best interests of any relevant child.
-However, there could be a host of other factors that may be considered as exceptional circumstances.
-Accordingly, following could be contributing factors for considering an application under 5-year family route UK on exception circumstances:
+However, the decision maker may consider a host of other factors as exceptional circumstances.
+Accordingly, the following could be contributing factors for considering an application under 5-year family route UK on exception circumstances:

 - The best interests of a relevant child

 - Ability to lawfully remain in or enter another country

 - The nature and extent of the family relationships involved

 - If relevant, the circumstances giving rise to an applicant separation from his/her partner and or/child in the UK

 - The likely impact on the applicant, their partner and/or child due to a refusal decision